koo5/new_shit/README.md

 license
 ===
-licensing is still a work in progress, to find or develop a suitable license.  for now, see this experiment: <https://github.com/koo5/Free-Man-License>
+licensing is still undecided, i may choose some standard open source license or continue developing this experiment: <https://github.com/koo5/Free-Man-License>
 your contributions will be regarded as shared with this future license.
-(in legalese: all your contributions are MINE, untill the license is developed into proper legalese)
+(in legalese: all your contributions are MINE, untill the license is chosen / developed into proper legalese).
+I could set up <http://www.clahub.com/> ?